tjper/teleport/design.md

 TLS 1.3 will be used to ensure a secure cipher suite is utilized.
 As of Go 1.17, the cipher suites are ordered by `crypto/tls` based on range of factors. https://go.dev/blog/tls-cipher-suites

 A set of certificates and secrets will exist in the `certs/` directory.
 All certificates will be signed by the included CA.

+Certificates and PKs are configured as follows:
+- Each RSA private key is 2048 bits.
+- CA signed certificates expires in 30 days.
+- Server certificate has CN "localhost".
+- Each client certificate has one of the following CNs:
+  - alpha_user
+  - bravo_user

 ## Authorization